Langan1990/BringBanks/README.md

-This project provides the design and documentation for the datasets "Bring Banks" which is available at https://data.gov.ie/dataset/bring-banks Although the data is only based on information from the Fingal county council I have suggested to data.gov.ie to upload another dataset of all major cities in the Fiangal county council's format
+This project provides the design and documentation for the datasets "Bring Banks" which is available at https://data.gov.ie/dataset/bring-banks Although the data is only based on information from the Fingal county council I have suggested to data.gov.ie to upload other datasets of all major cities in the Fiangal county council's format

 ## About the data